adebola-alaba/Health-Insurance-Analysis-using-R/README.md

 **Inference:** With a p-value of 0.5321 which is greater than the significant level of 0.05, ***there is enough evidence for the null hypothesis to fail to be rejected.
 As seen, the median BMI of smokers is slightly higher than that of non-smokers.*** The non-smoker's mean BMI isn't within the ideal range.
 Not too much of a surprise here as "not smoking" is not the only remedy to having a healthy lifestyle.
 There are other factors such as healthy eating, exercise etc.

+**Research Question:** Are the insurance claims of smokers and non-smokers similar?
+- Ho: The insurance claims of smokers and non-smokers are similar
+- Ha: The insurance claims of smokers and non-smokers are not similar

+**Inference:** The p-value is below 0.05.
+Therefore, ***there is no sufficient evidence to fail to reject the claim that the charges of those who smoke, and non-smokers are the same.*** The null hypothesis is hereby rejected as result shows that the claims are indeed different